microshift-io/microshift/docs/build.md

 make rpm
 ```

-If the build completes successfully, the `microshift-okd-builder` container image
+If the build completes successfully, the `microshift-okd-rpm` container image
 is created and the MicroShift RPM repository is copied to the `RPM_OUTDIR` directory
 on the host.
 The packages from this repository can be used to install MicroShift
 on the supported operating systems.